Updated: Jan 11, 2019

 The gifted individual’s drive to understand, to question, and to search for consistency is likewise inherent and intense, as is the ability to see possibilities and alternatives.
 All of these characteristics together result in an intense idealism and concern with social and moral issues, which can create anxiety, depression, and a sharp challenging of others who do not share their concerns.

-Situational factors are highly relevant to the problem of mis-diagnosis (Webb, 1993).
+Situational Factors Situational factors are highly relevant to the problem of mis-diagnosis (Webb, 1993).
 Intensity, sensitivity, idealism, impatience, questioning the status quo–none of these alone necessarily constitutes a problem.
 In fact, we generally value these characteristics and behaviors–unless they happen to occur in a tightly structured classroom, or in a highly organized business setting, or if they happen to challenge some cherished tradition, and gifted children are the very ones who challenge traditions or the status quo.

 There is a substantial amount of research to indicate that gifted children spend at least one-fourth to one-half of the regular classroom time waiting for others to catch up.
 Boredom is rampant because of the age tracking in our public schools.
 Peer relations for gifted children are often difficult (Webb, Meckstroth and Tolan, 1982; Winner, 2000), all the more so because of the internal dyssynchrony (asynchronous development) shown by so many gifted children where their development is uneven across various academic, social, and developmental areas, and where their judgment often lags behind their intellect.